richATavail/ble_explorer/README.md

 This is a refresher exploration of BLE utilizing patterns I have used in the past, but adding new types for managing received data such as Kotlin Flows.
-I have been tinkering with this locally on my computer (**not in git**) for a few months now.
+I have been tinkering with this on and off for a few years.
 This is currently a work-in-progress.
 I have been updating the codebase as libraries have been updated.

 **NOTE** This is definitely not a hardened app.